-Environmental Component Potential Impact Mitigation Measure(s) Groundwater Quantity Construction Construction dewatering may impact groundwater-dependent natural features (e.g., wetland at E.T.
+Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities Groundwater Quantity Construction Construction dewatering may impact groundwater-dependent natural features (e.g., wetland at E.T.
 Seton Park) as a result of decreases in groundwater discharge to these features.
 Construction dewatering may impact private groundwater supply wells (if present) caused by a reduction in local groundwater levels.
 Operations At this time, on-going dewatering is not anticipated.
-Construction Potential impacts to groundwater-dependent natural features and/or privat groundwater supply wells (if present) can be mitigated with measures suc avoidance of dewatering requirements, minimizing dewatering, and/or utili groundwater cut-off techniques to physically exclude groundwater from flowing into excavations advanced for construction.
-Determine water taking quantities, quality, and resultant dewatering zone influence as project planning progresses, for example through completion site-specific hydrogeological investigation, construction dewatering assessment and a plan to manage groundwater.
-The construction dewatering assessment will be completed as required to o Provide an estimate of groundwater and/or surface water taking rates quantities.
+Potential impacts to groundwater-dependent natural features and/or private groundwater supply wells (if present) can be mitigated with measures such as avoidance of dewatering requirements, minimizing dewatering, and/or utilizing groundwater cut-off techniques to physically exclude groundwater from flowing into excavations advanced for construction.
+Determine water taking quantities, quality, and resultant dewatering zone of influence as project planning progresses, for example through completion of a site-specific hydrogeological investigation, construction dewatering assessment and a plan to manage groundwater.
+The construction dewatering assessment will be completed as required to: Provide an estimate of groundwater and/or surface water taking rates and quantities.
 Estimate a zone of influence for each dewatering area.
 Characterize groundwater and/or surface water quality.
 Recommend appropriate dewatering methodologies.
 Provide an assessment of potential impacts related to the dewatering.
-Dewatering shall be assessed in accordance with the TRCA Technical Guidelines for the Development and Environmental Management Plans fo Dewatering (TRCA 2013), O. Reg.
-64/16 and 387/04, as amended under Ontario Water Resources Act, as required.
-The plan to manage groundwater discharge options (i.e., sanitary and/o storm sewer, natural environment, off-site disposal, etc.).
-Identify effluent treatment requirements.
-Outline monitoring, mitigation, and contingency program (if required).
-Determine the potential need for regulatory approvals.
-Identify offluent will be determined prior to works commencement.

-Monitoring Activities vate uch as itilizing ne of on of a to: es and Construction Regular site inspections and monitoring activities such as monitoring of water levels in adjacent groundwater and/or surface water features, if required, will be completed by qualified members of the construction team to ensure that mitigation measures are fulfilled and that all regulatory requirements are met.
+Dewatering shall be assessed in accordance with the TRCA Technical Guidelines for the Development and Environmental Management Plans for Dewatering (TRCA 2013), O. Reg.
+64/16 and 387/04, as amended under the Ontario Water Resources Act, as required.
+The plan to manage groundwater will be completed as required to: Regular site inspections and monitoring activities such as monitoring of water levels in adjacent groundwater and/or surface water features, if required, will be completed by qualified members of the construction team to ensure that mitigation measures are fulfilled and that all regulatory requirements are met.
 If long term dewatering is required, long term groundwater monitoring will be performed.
-If permit requirements require it, long term water quality sampling and testing will also be performed. ng. for er the I/or I). ms ing Operations • As no impacts are anticipated groundwater quantity during operations, no monitoring activities are recommended. s, no
+If permit requirements require it, long term water quality sampling and testing will also be performed.
+Operations As no impacts are anticipated groundwater quantity during operations, no monitoring activities are recommended.